WebexCC-SA/wxcc-ai-assist/docs/main/PreRequisites.md

    ![Profiles](../graphics/Lab1_AI_Agent/GS7.png)

 #### Calling to Contact Center
-You can place test calls for this lab using Webex Calling phones.
-Find Webex App and login with the Admin credentials that was shared with you.
+You can make test calls from your mobile phone or by using Webex Calling phones.
+Please find the Webex App and log in with the admin credentials that were shared with you.
    ![Profiles](../graphics/Lab1_AI_Agent/GS8.gif)

 Place test call to the test number  +15206603129 to confirm that you Webex Phone is configured to place calls